firepress-org/themes-content/112_readiness/content_copywriting/you-rock-your-site-is-online.md

 ---

 ## 1) Welcome
 Hey there, I'm Sara!
-It's a big day for you and I want to congratulate you because... **your website is online**.
-I did setup and preconfigured your website so you can quickly see how it feels.
+It's a big day for you and I want to congratulate you because...
+Your rock! **Your website is online** 👌.
+I setup and preconfigured your website so you can quickly see how it feels.
+Sounds fair?

-I carefully edited the content with the elements you expect to see within a `Stage 1` website.
+You will see I carefully edited the content with elements you expect to see within a `Stage 1` website.
 Things like:

 - Titles, links, bold, italic, etc.
 - Pictures in the headers of each post & page
 - Picture within a post & page
-- Embed a YouTube video
+- Embed YouTube videos
-- Embed an animated Gif (via GIPHY)
+- Embed animated GIF
 - Organise the navigation (menu)

 So go for it and **take a moment to surf on your new website**!
 You will find these posts & pages: